-Benefits and disadvantages to consider when partnering with any staffing firm to fill your company’s needs.
+Pros and cons to consider when partnering with any staffing firm to fill your company’s needs.

 Try Before You Buy?

-With contract-to-hire, companies get the chance to try on an employee’s work style and see his or her skills in action, while both parties consider a more permanent arrangement.
-Managers also have the opportunity to justify the need for a specific role long term, while allowing time for budget approval to come through.
+With contract-to-hire, companies get the chance experience a candidate’s skills in action.
+Managers have the opportunity to justify the need for a specific role long term, while allowing time for budget approval to come through.
 The company pays an hourly rate for the contract employee and is not responsible for benefits until the individual is converted to full time status.

 - Try out an employee.
 With contract-to-hire, you can see a potential hire in action before you commit.

 - Structure your investment over a longer period of time.
-Because you have less responsibility to the employee initially, this is often a more financially viable option than direct hire, especially during tough economic times or when dealing with budget constraints.
+Because you have less responsibility to the employee initially, this is often a more financially viable option than direct hire.
+During tough economic times this may be your best option.

 - Get someone in fast.
 Without a long-term commitment, you can spend less time in interviews and more time observing the individual at work.

 - Have a motivated employee.
-An employee hoping to be hired is likely to be highly motivated and productive, during and after the introductory period of employment.
+An employee hoping to be hired is likely to be highly motivated and productive.

 - You might miss out on the best candidate.
 Many IT professionals are unwilling to leave full-time roles for contract-to-hire opportunities, or they are unable to take a position without the security of a full time offer.

 - They may be less invested.
-While contract-to-hire means less risk for the employer, it can also cause an employee to feel less invested in the company.
+While contract-to-hire means less risk for the employer, it also makes employees feel less invested in the company.

 - It could limit your field.
 Most IT professionals fall into two categories: permanent and contract.
-With contract-to-hire, you eliminate candidates who need permanent employment, or prefer the flexibility of consulting, narrowing your pool of potential candidates.
+With contract-to-hire, you eliminate candidates who need permanent employment and prefer the flexibility of consulting.

 Whatever your decision, it is clear contract-to-hire is an option that will be around for a while.
 If you’ve opted to employ an individual on a contract-to-hire basis, there are several things to keep in mind to get the most out of your decision.

-The best way to use contract-to-hire is to recognize when it will work and when you should opt for another solution, because the way we see it, the perfect fit doesn’t come along every day.
+The best way to use contract-to-hire is to decide whether or not it works for you.
+Because the way we see it, the perfect fit doesn’t come along every day.